ArgoHA/custom_d_fine/README.md

 - **Evaluation predicts**: Visualised model's predictions on val set.
 Includes GT as green and preds as blue.
 - **Bench images**: Visualised model's predictions with inference class.
 Uses all exported models
 - **Infer**: Visualised model's predictions and predicted annotations in yolo txt format
+- **Test batching**: Csv file with all tested batch sizes and latency

 ## Results examples
 **Train**